NicolasTerroni/NicolasTerroni/README.md

   - Python
   - Django
   - Django REST Framework
-  - SQL, MySql, PostgreSQL
+  - SQL, MySql, PostgreSQL, MongoDB
   - Docker
   - HTML and CSS
   - GIT

   💻 **Also interesed** on data science. big data, machine learning and IA

-  I learned all this at [Platzi ❤](https://platzi.com/ "Platzi") Here you can see all that I have learned: https://platzi.com/@nicolasterroni
+  I learned all this at [Platzi ](https://platzi.com/ "Platzi") Here you can see all that I have learned: https://platzi.com/@nicolasterroni